 First, nobody likes to arrive at their destination soaking wet, assuming they’re not planning to change.

 Second, wet roads are a source of mud, oil, grime, brake pad dust, and all sorts of other things that you really don’t want on your clothing or cargo.

-Finally, rain makes it hard to avoid a chill in temperatures that are too warm to snow but low enough to be uncomfortable.
-This is usually the high 30s through the low 50s.
+Finally, rain makes it hard to avoid a chill in temperatures that are too warm to snow but low enough to be uncomfortable (the high 30s through low 50s, give or take).

 We won’t worry too much about chills and hypothermia for now, since most urban cyclists aren’t out for long enough to face severe risk.
-(If you do find yourself chilled when damp, then try a wool base layer since they retain warmth when wet, and have a bunch of other useful properties to boot.)
+(If you do find yourself chilled when damp, then try a wool base layer.
+They retain warmth when wet, and have a bunch of other useful properties to boot.)

-As for keeping mud and road grime off of you, fenders are a simple and practically foolproof solution.
+Consider that wet weather also means mud and road grime.
+Fenders are a simple and practically foolproof solution.
 The only catch is that they need to wrap nearly all the way around the front wheel to be truly effective.

 It’s all too common that fenders are long enough to protect your upper body yet leave your shins and shoes exposed to filthy groundwater.
 Upgrades are almost always possible.
 If not, then you can make your own mud flap extension from a piece of heavy-duty vinyl from the hardware store, or perhaps even leather scraps.